hmcts/design-system/app/views/get-started/make-changes-to-the-design-system/README.md

 ### 1) Get access to HMCTS Github

-Make sure your name is on this list by [https://tools.hmcts.net/confluence/display/RPE/Acceptable+Use+Policy+and+Contractor+Security+Guidance])creating a row at the bottom of the table).
+Make sure your name is on the [https://tools.hmcts.net/confluence/display/RPE/Acceptable+Use+Policy+and+Contractor+Security+Guidance](access list) by creating a row at the bottom of the table.

 After you have done this email reformtech-pmo@HMCTS.NET  to say that you have added your name on the list and want to get access to Github.